 Visiting Louisville Seminary is encouraged as part of your discernment process.
-Experience first-hand the campus community by meeting with faculty, students, and staff.
+This is the best way to experience first-hand the campus community by meeting with faculty, students, and staff.
 Attend classes, tour the campus, join the community in worship, and learn about life in Louisville.
 Contact the Office of Admissions to arrange your visit.
 A travel stipend is available for first-time campus visitors who have not previously applied to a degree program at Louisville Seminary, and who live further than 100 miles from campus.